 Tools for computer-based optimization of GC×GC separations are required because the true optimization of these separations across the multitude of possible stationary phase and geometry combinations available is time consuming for even experienced users.
 This arises from the interdependence of the separation conditions in the two dimensions of the GC×GC experiment.
 Any changes made to one dimension (i.e. column geometry, column chemistry, temperature, or flow) will affect the conditions experienced by analytes in both dimensions of the separation [].
 Accurate predictive modelling tools would prove extremely useful for the rapid development of both GC×GC, and to a lesser extent GC methods.

 Predictive modelling also aids in the determination of unknown peaks within chromatographic separations, particularly when used in conjunction with mass spectrometry.
 Retention data adds another layer of information and confidence to compound identification, particularly for compounds such as structural isomers that would otherwise be difficult or outright impossible to distinguish by mass spectrometry alone.
 The use of retention data as supplemental information for compound identification has already been demonstrated through the use of linear retention indices to improve the accuracy of NIST library hit tables [].
-Retention indices form a popular basis for retention modelling techniques due to the ease with which data can be collected and used [].
-Linear retention index [], a variation of the Kovats retention index is one of the more popular forms of retention index as data can be collected in a single temperature-programmed run.
+Retention indices (RI) form a popular basis for retention modelling techniques due to the ease with which data can be collected and used [].
+Linear retention index (LRI) [], a variation of the Kovats retention index is one of the more popular forms of retention index as data can be collected in a single temperature-programmed run.
 As such the LRI is often offered as supporting data when identifying unknown compounds, with the current version of the NIST mass spectral library offering RI values for ~71,000 compounds.
 A recent review by Zellner et. al. [] highlights the widespread usage of LRI.

 While RI data are fast and easy to use, RI values have a dependence on the experimental conditions which leads to variations in the reported RI values for both inter- and intra-laboratory studies [4].
 For the roughly 71,000 compounds listed as having RI values in the NIST database there are ~350,000 RI values listed for those compounds, the bulk of which are for standard non-polar stationary phases (100% polydimethylsiloxane or poly(95%dimethyl- 5%diphenylsiloxane)).
 If retention data are used to assist the determination of structurally similar compounds any variation in RI values could lead to inconclusive results or prove useful only for a select set of experimental conditions.

 Within the context of the GC×GC experiment, the application of RI is relatively straightforward for the first separation dimension (1D), but it is not so for the second dimension (2D).
-Isovolatility curves can be generated from a series of alkanes to estimate 2RI, but this is technically difficult on commercial instruments and can be time consuming [].
+Isovolatility curves can be generated from a series of alkanes to estimate 2RI (second-dimension retention index), but this is technically difficult on commercial instruments and can be time consuming [].
 It has also been suggested that alkanes are not an appropriate series of standard molecules for second dimension of a GC×GC experiment [].
 Nevertheless, RI-based approaches remain popular with several new studies conducted within the last few years [, ] and a recent review by von Muehlen and Marriott [5].